vanhoefm/fragattacks/README.md

 network manager of Ubuntu will interfere with the test tool.
 This README is also present on the live image at `~/fragattacks/README.md`.

+Note that airmon-ng may be unreliable on the live image and it's better to use [iw](https://github.com/vanhoefm/fragattacks/issues/36).

 <a id="id-change-log"></a>
 # 10. Change log